kkochie/teampv/README.md

 # Site for Team Pleasant Valley

-Team Pleasant Valley represents the best in public service our town has to offer.
-We are a bipartisan group, united to serve the community responsibly, transparently and respectfully.
+Team Pleasant Valley is a bipartisan group working together to serve the community responsibly, transparently and respectfully.

+- HTML/CSS Responsive Site
+- Embedded Google form